jostmey/RestrictedBoltzmannMachine/README.md

 `julia fit.jl > fit.out`
 `julia train.jl > train.out`

-The scripts automatically create a folder called `bin` where the parameters of the trained neural network are saved once the model is built.
+The scripts automatically create a folder called `bin` where the parameters of the trained neural network are saved once the model is trained.
 To generate samples from the neural network, run the following command.

 `julia generate.jl > generate.out`

-A sequence of samples will be saved to`generate.png`.
+A sequence of samples will be rendered and saved to`generate.png`.
 To classify the handwritten digits in the test set, run the below command.

 `julia classify.jl > classify.out`

-The accuracy of the model will be written at the end of `classify.out`.
+The accuracy of the model will be printed at the end of `classify.out`.

 ## Performance

 This package is not written for speed.
 It is meant to serve as a working example of an artificial neural network.
 As such, there is no GPU acceleration.
 Training can take days using only the CPU.
 The training time can be shortened by reducing the number of updates, but this could lead to poorer performance on the test data.
-Consider using an existing machine learning package when searching for a deploy ready solution.
+Consider using an existing machine learning package when searching for a solution ready to be deployed.

 ## Theory